Skip to main content

 Smile, it can help you overcome physical pain

-The old saying “grin and bear it” has been proven to be effective.
+The old saying “grin and bear it” has been proven effective.
 Research has shown that you can feel significantly less discomfort if you smile.
-On the other hand, if you frown it can increase your pain.
+On the other hand, frowning can increase your pain.

 Smiling can decrease your heart rate during stressful situations.
 Even if you don’t feel happier, it can make you feel significantly less pain.
-So, the next time you are faced with a painful situation you can try to think of a happy situation that makes you smile.
-This will help in reducing the pain.
+So, the next time you are faced with a painful situation, try to think of a happy memory that makes you smile.
+This will help reduce the pain.

 Be Positive

 It is very easy to become overly critical of yourself.
-When things become difficult you can become severely critical of your flaws and shortcomings.
-But this is possibly one of the worst things you can do for your mental happiness.
-Constant self-criticism is often the biggest issue that is faced by people with poor self-esteem.
+When things become difficult, you can become severely critical of your flaws and shortcomings.
+However, this is possibly one of the worst things you can do for your mental happiness.
+Constant self-criticism is often the biggest issue faced by people with poor self-esteem.

-One way to build your mental strength is to fight this urge to criticize yourself every time something goes wrong.
-Instead, try to make yourself promise yourself to have a more positive mindset for facing difficult situations.
-When you consciously make an effort to remove the negative thoughts from your mind, they are automatically replaced by positive ones.
-This can go a long way in helping you build your mental toughness and enjoy the present moment fully.
+One way to build your mental strength is to fight the urge to criticize yourself every time something goes wrong.
+Instead, promise yourself to have a more positive mindset when facing difficult situations.
+When you consciously make an effort to remove negative thoughts from your mind, they are automatically replaced by positive ones.
+This can go a long way in helping you build your mental toughness and fully enjoy the present moment.

 Go for walks frequently

 Numerous studies have shown the positive links between physical exercise and mental health.
-Research shows that mental health issues can be effectively treated with the help of regular physical activity.
-Simple exercises such as walking daily for half an hour can give you immense benefits in building your mental stamina.
+Research indicates that mental health issues can be effectively treated with the help of regular physical activity.
+Simple exercises such as walking daily for half an hour can provide immense benefits in building your mental stamina.

 You don’t have to undergo rigorous training and cardio at the gym to build your mental toughness.
 All you need to do is walk for at least two hundred minutes a week.
 Studies have also shown that walking can be as beneficial as taking antidepressants.

-There are also other emotional advantages of going for regular walks.
+There are also other emotional advantages to going for regular walks.
 Even if you aren’t depressed, you can enjoy these benefits while building your mental strength.

 Find what motivates you